 The most amazing part was they were also featuring one of my new favorite whiskeys, Texas Silver Star.

 This stuff … is amazing … and local.
 The artisans behind this concept are Mark Lusignan, Ben Alexander and Don Alexander of the Trinity River Distillery located in Fort Worth.
 This small-batch whiskey is distilled from select corn, barley and rye, and aged in new charred American white oak barrels for around 2.5 years.
-In addition, the team collects and stores rainwater in two 13,000 gallon steel tanks that they process and filter using reverse osmosis for use in their products.
+In addition, the team collects and stores rainwater in two 13,000 gallon steel tanks that they process and filter using reverse osmosis – most likely a sophisticated commercial RO system was used to assist in the treatment of the water to make it suitable for use in their products.
 This event featured the Spirit Whiskey and, my personal favorite, Texas Honey.
 (Go out and find some.
 I guarantee you won’t be disappointed.)

 In all seriousness, being a part of this event was completely amazing.
 The Barret Havran Memorial event supports Big Brothers Big Sisters‘s mission to help at-risk youth graduate high school, avoid juvenile delinquency and prepare for college and job readiness.
 Seeing the outpouring of support from some of Fort Worth’s most influential community was incredible to witness.